What Damages Are Available?

 Wrongful Death Damages

 In a case involving the death of a victim, surviving dependents can seek funeral and burial reimbursement, lost financial support, lost inheritance, mental anguish, and other damages.
+In the event your loved one passed due to another’s negligence, seek our Denver wrongful death attorneys.

 If it can be shown that the defendant’s actions were grossly negligent, malicious, or wanton and willful, the victim may also qualify for punitive damages.
 This is an additional amount awarded to punish a defendant.